-Of the things that can be done to insure a better lawn, the easiest and least expensive is to incorporate in the soil generous quantities of TURF BUILDER grass food.
+Of the things that can be done to promote a better lawn, the easiest and least expensive is to incorporate in the soil generous quantities of Scorrs lawn food.
 It is well to mix this generously with the upper four to six inches of soil during surface grading.
-An additional application just before seeding is also suggested.
+Make an additional application just before seeding.